rodolfocarobene/git_lecture/exercises/batch5.md

    the main branch!
 It must not be possible to push directly to main, a Pull Request (PR) must be required.

-2. Add an issue to your repository, metioning some feature to add or some nice thing that you would add to the `README.md`.
+2. Add an issue to your repository, mentioning some feature to add or some nice thing that you would add to the `README.md`.

-3. Create a branch from main, adding the features mentioned in the issue. push the branch and create a PR fixing that issue.
+3. Create a branch from main, adding the features mentioned in the issue.
+Push the branch and create a PR fixing that issue.
 Open the PR in draft mode, assign yourself and then make it ready to be reviewed.
 Merge it.
 Remove the remote branch and remove it locally.
 Pull the changes in main.